-Schools which excel at tackling bullying have created an ethos of good behaviour where pupils treat one another and the school staff with respect because they know that this is the right way to behave.
-Values of respect for staff and other pupils, an understanding of the value of education, and a clear understanding of how our actions affect others permeate the whole school environment and are reinforced by staff and older pupils who set a good example to the rest.
+'Schools which excel at tackling bullying have created an ethos of good behaviour where pupils treat one another and the school staff with respect because they know that this is the right way to behave.
+Values of respect for staff and other pupils, an understanding of the value of education, and a clear understanding of how our actions affect others permeate the whole school environment and are reinforced by staff and older pupils who set a good example to the rest.'

-The school raises awareness of the anti-social nature of bullying through school assemblies, the School Students' Council, use of tutorial time activities and in the national curriculum programmes of study as appropriate, for example, in Wellbeing lessons.
+The school raises awareness of the antisocial nature of bullying through school assemblies, the School Students' Council, tutorial time activities, and, as appropriate, during the Curriculum For Life lessons in the national curriculum programmes of study.